A1-Road/A1ID-PoC/README.md

 This is the A1 ID test repository

 A1ID-PoC
 This repository serves as a proof-of-concept (PoC) for A1ID.
-We aim to build a minimal viable product (MVP) swiftly.
+We A1m to build a minimal viable product (MVP) swiftly.
 We are standardizing on Node.js v22.12.0 for this project.

 Development Environment Setup